ray-project/ray/doc/using-ray-on-a-large-cluster.md

 - One Redis server (on the head node).
 - One global scheduler (on the head node).

-To run some commands, start up Python on one of the nodes in the cluster, and do the following.
+To confirm that the Ray cluster setup is working, start up Python on one of the nodes in the cluster and enter the following commands to initialize Ray.

 ```python
 import ray
 ray.init(redis_address="<redis-address>")
 ```

+Here `<redis-address>` should have the form `<head-node-ip>:<redis-port>`.

 Now you can define remote functions and execute tasks.
 For example: